Three years on, 'Big Bobby' still casting a long shadow over the town he loved so well

 The former SDLP councillor, who also served as the first nationalist Mayor of Antrim in 2004-05, was born in 1931.

-That same year, an Ancient Order of Hibernians hall was built just minutes away from where he lives, just off Barnish Road, which he was later to frequent on many occasions.
+That same year, an Ancient Order of Hibernians hall was built just minutes away from where he lived, just off Barnish Road, which he was later to frequent on many occasions.

 His mother was Mary Jane Kennedy and she and Bobby’s father worked at Shane’s Castle - not a bad playground for their six children, of which he was the second born.